claws/aioprometheus/docs/index.rst

     $ curl http://127.0.0.1:50624/metrics -H "ACCEPT: application/vnd.google.protobuf; proto=io.prometheus.client.MetricFamily; encoding=delimited"

 The metrics service also responds to requests sent to its ``/`` route.
 The response is simple HTML.
-This route can be useful as a Kubernetes ``/healthz`` style health indicator as it does not incur any overhead within the service to serialize a full metrics response.
+This route can be useful as a Kubernetes health indicator as it does not incur any overhead within the service to serialize a full metrics response.

 .. code-block:: console